phdezann/weatherman/README.md

-This projet reads the weather forecast from Tomorrow.io and publishes a formatted text message to mqtt.
+This projet reads the weather forecast from Tomorrow.io and electrical consumption from mqtt.
+Then, it publishes a formatted text message to mqtt.